trentsikute/globalchurch-schema/docs/ChurchWebsite.md

     required: true
   root_scrape_text:
     name: root_scrape_text
-    description: Visible text scraped from the root page.
+    description: Visible text content scraped from the website root page.
+    comments:
+    - 'The full visible text extracted from the HTML body of the root URL of the church website.

+      Used for downstream enrichment, NLP, and data extraction.

+      Not intended for public display; may contain headers, footers, and navigation text.

+      For structured content, see other enrichment slots.

+      '
+    examples:
+    - value: Welcome to Grace Community Church!
+Join us Sundays at 9am and 11am.
+Our mission is to serve Malibu and beyond...
+      description: Scraped homepage text sample.
     in_subset:
     - internal
     from_schema: https://global.church/schema